UNC-Libraries/Catalog-Discoverability-Analysis-Tools/README.md

 path/to/collection_list_file_ils.csv
 ```

-### Run third script
+### Run third script -- endeca_parser_syn_checker.py
-For each record listed in the output from the 2nd script, this script grabs data from:
+First, rename the output file from the second Perl script to input_file.csv For each record listed in input_file.csv, this third script grabs data from:
 * the Endeca XML web services API for the full record view
 * a series of calls to the Syndetics API